JohnKendrick/PDielec/docs/_sources/analysis.rst.txt

 The example of a calculation on isoleucine using Castep is available in the Examples/Castep/Isoleucine directory of the distribution.
 The analysis was performed using PDGui.
 The program first finds the four molecules of isoleucine in the unit cell of the crystal structure.
 The ordering of the atoms at this point is different to the ordering in the original cell and in the QM calculation.
 The visualiser shows the atoms in the new positions.
 These will not be the same as in the original calculation.
 The molecules and their centres of mass are summarised in :numref:`tab-isoleucine-mols`.

-.. table:: Molecular constituents of the isoleucine unit cell (centres-of-masse are in fractional coordinates)
+.. table:: Molecular constituents of the isoleucine unit cell (centre-of-mass is in fractional coordinates)
    :name: tab-isoleucine-mols
    :align: center